Unoccupied Direct is a trading name of Unoccupied Direct Limited. Unoccupied Direct Limited is

 Protection Regulation.
 You confirm that we may use and disclose information for the purpose of

-third parties.
-These may include regulatory bodies, loss adjusters or underwriters connected to your
+information to third parties.
+These may include regulatory bodies, loss adjusters or underwriters

-the future, with your consent.
-Please inform us if you do not wish this to occur.
-Other than as
+in the future.
+Please contact us if you do not wish this to occur.
+Other than as stated, we will

-stated, we will not release information about you to anybody else or to any other company unless we
+not release information about you to anybody else or to any other company unless we are legally